-This website is maintained by the Corporate Affairs branch within the Property and Advisory Group (“PAG”), a division of the NSW Department of Finance, Services and Innovation (“DFSI”).
-This Privacy Statement applies to all the publicly accessible pages on this site located at www.property.nsw.gov.au and relates to the entities within PAG:
+This website is maintained by the Corporate Affairs branch within Property NSW, a division of the Department of Planing, Industry and Environment.
+This Privacy Statement applies to all the publicly accessible pages on this site located at www.property.nsw.gov.au and relates to the entities within Property NSW:

 - Property NSW

 Property NSW does not have any responsibility for the privacy policies or practices of third party sites linked to this this.
 If you have any questions about this site, or the application or this Privacy Statement or a request for access to information, please contact: